kumahq/kuma/docs/generated/resources/proxy_zoneegress.md

 - `networking` (required)

     Networking defines the address and port of the Egress to listen on.

-    Child properties:

     - `address` (required)